angushushu/task-monitor/README.md

 # task-monitor
-A task monitor for self-regulation << I spent too much time on playing recently
+A task monitor for self-regulation

 #### How to use (beta version)
 **.exe:**